 The purpose of the Safe Arrival Program is to ensure that your child arrives safely at school.
-We appreciate your cooperation in calling the school to let us know that your child will not be attending or will be late.
+We appreciate your cooperation in using the SchoolMessenger system (website, app, or dedicated phone number) to let us know that your child will not be attending or will be late.

 We are concerned if your child is not at school and we have not received a call from you.
 We will proceed to confirm the whereabouts of your child by calling home/workplace/emergency contact numbers (please keep us up-to-date!).
 If an absence continues to be unexplained, Board policy requires that the Principal determine whether the police department should be made aware of the unaccounted absence.
 Please help us to save valuable time and ensure the safety of your children by calling in all absences.